 Is It Your New Year's Resolution To Eat Vegan?
-Then RicherEarth Vegan Eats Has Some Advice For You
+Then Our RicherEarth Team Has Some Advice For You

 Happy New Year, Everyone!
 Happy Veganuary!

 When a new year hits, many people focus on how their daily food choices can affect their lives.
-There is a shift in thinking to eat healthy, and maybe exercise.
+There is a shift in thinking to eat healthy... and maybe even exercise.
 Sound familiar?

-✓Host a film screen using and online conferencing tool.
+- Host a film screen using an online conferencing tool.
 Due to their compelling and scientifically-backed information, documentaries and other films such as The Invisible Vegan, Cowspiracy, Eating Animals, Forks Over Knives, and Love & Bananas (to name a few) have moved many people to adopt a vegan lifestyle.
 Film screenings are powerful vehicles for social change, and it’s easy to plan a virtual event.

 When thinking about changing your eating habits, it’s important to make sensible decisions and consider how to balance what you eat to include a variety of foods that provide essential nutrients, such as iron, protein, vitamins, minerals, omega-3 fatty acids, fibre and carbohydrates.
 Be adventurous, make good quality food choices, plan well and follow a sensible approach to meet your dietary needs.
 It is always a good idea to consult a nutritionist, dietitian, or medical practitioner about changes in diet.